Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/mpv.md

-# MPV-0.35
+# MPV

  MPV is a free (as in freedom) media player for the command line.
  It supports a wide variety of media file formats, audio and video codecs and subtitle types.

- This is the Unofficial AppImage built from Debian Bookworm (GLIBC-2.36).

- NOTE: this AppImage requires "ffmpeg" to be installed on your system.
+ This is the unofficial Appimage of MPV Media Player built on top of JuNest, the lightweight Arch Linux based distro that runs, without root privileges, on top of any other Linux distro.

  SOURCE: https://github.com/ivan-hc/MPV-appimage